Key features of a charter school

 Charter school contracts

 The sponsor will enter into a contract with the Charter School Agency that sets out its targets and outlines the character of its charter school.
 For example, the charter school may reflect the character of a cultural, religious, sporting, extension, or military community.
-The character may not be explicit, especially if the charter school is a converting state school.

 The legislation will set out the key settings for all charter schools, while a sponsor’s contract with the Crown will specify terms for each school.
 The contract will cover a broad range of matters relevant to the particular school.

-A sponsor is expected to have a fixed-term contract of 10 years to operate a charter school, with parties being able to extend the contract with two rights of renewal for 10 years each.
+A sponsor is expected to have a fixed-term contract of 10 years to operate a charter school, with parties being able to extend the contract with two rights of renewal for up to 10 years each.

 If a sponsor fails to meet its targets, its contract can be terminated, or other interventions may be used.